TSG Social Emotional Learning Based Art Activity Book

 "This piece is inspired by the role that dreaming plays in our journey of life.
 It begins within us.
 As youngsters we begin to imagine who we could be and how we will impact the world.
 Our dreams often begin with our roles in our own communities and can take us to a world beyond." - Sam Kirk

 Only 15 Signed Prints Available

-*Prints will not be complete until beginning of December.
-Customers will be notified when the prints are ready for pick-up and/or delivery*
+*Customers will be notified when the prints are ready for pick-up and/or delivery*

 During Winter 2020, amidst the COVID-19 pandemic that still dictated our realities, there was no certainty on what life would continue to look like.
 It was during this time when Chicago non-profits, The Simple Good and BUILD Chicago, came together to reflect on the challenges of the past year and how we can work together to create light amidst the chaos.
 It did not take long for the youth to become the highlight of the discussion, being inspired by the resilience they always show.
 It was important for us to celebrate their continued strengths, leadership, and acts of simple good that they take part in everyday in order to show the world that these are acts that truly impact others.

 This compilation of comics was inspired by The Simple Good’s ‘Sheroes of COVID-19’ book, which shared stories about female sheroes from across the globe who stepped up their leadership to spread the simple good during the pandemic.
 We wanted to challenge our girls to also think of themselves as change agents in their worlds as Sheroes of Chicago- elevating their truths that they have discovered throughout the pandemic.